unicode-org/icu4x/docs/style-guide.md

 ### Don't Handle Errors :: required

-Functions which can error for any reason must return a Result, and APIs should be designed such that you should never need to recover from an [Err](https://doc.rust-lang.org/std/result/enum.Result.html#variant.Err) internally (which should always be immediately propagated up to the user by using the [`?` operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html)).
+Functions which can error for any reason must return a `Result`, and APIs should be designed such that you should never need to recover from an [Err](https://doc.rust-lang.org/std/result/enum.Result.html#variant.Err) internally (which should always be immediately propagated up to the user by using the [`?` operator](https://doc.rust-lang.org/edition-guide/rust-2018/error-handling-and-panics/the-question-mark-operator-for-easier-error-handling.html)).
 I.e. Never write library code which recovers from its own "errors", since if it can be recovered from, then it wasn't an "error".

 This approach should mean that error handling and the design of functions which can propagate errors is consistent everywhere.
 For non-error cases, where different types of result are possible, use a normal enum.

 The only time you might need to handle an **Err** is if you call APIs outside the library which return Result rather than Option (e.g. allowing a retry for data loading).

-Finally, and fairly obviously, **never turn an error into a panic by unconditionally unwrapping the result**.
+Finally, and fairly obviously, **never turn an error into a panic by unconditionally unwrapping the result in the library**.

 ### Comment Use of Panicking Calls :: required